Isaac Buckley-Ricketts: Oxford United (Loan)

 On 12 January 2018, Buckley-Ricketts joined League One club Oxford United on loan for the rest of the 2017–18 season.
 He made his debut on 20 January in a 2–1 home defeat to bottom club Bury.

 Peterborough United

 Buckley-Ricketts signed for Peterborough United in the summer of 2018 but was subsequently transfer-listed by the club at the end of the 2018–19 season having made only two appearances throughout the campaign.
 On 2 September 2019, Buckley-Ricketts was released by Peterborough United.

 Stretford Paddock

-On Buckley-Ricketts' release from Peterborough United he was signed for Stretford Paddock, an Amateur Football Club by manager and owner, Stephen Howson, in Manchester.
+On Buckley-Ricketts' release from Peterborough United he signed for Stretford Paddock.

 Southport

 On 3 August 2021, following a successful trial period, Buckley-Ricketts signed for Southport in the National League North on a two-year contract.
 On 28 February 2022, he signed for Northern Premier League Premier Division side Warrington Town on loan deal until 3 April.